Lehigh County DUI Lawyer

 • Did the arresting officer properly and fully read you your Miranda rights before asking about your actions?

-These questions are important as they may lead to the development of defenses that can be useful in minimizing your charge or having it dismissed altogether.
+These questions are essential as they may lead to developing defenses that can be useful in minimizing your charge or having it dismissed altogether.

 There may be multiple issues in your case beyond a simple DUI charge.
 For instance, you may also be faced with the administrative suspension of your driver’s license and other criminal charges related to the incident that led to your DUI.

 In Pennsylvania, there are three categories of impairment based on your blood alcohol content: General (.08 to .099%), High (.10 to .159%) and Highest (.16% and higher).
-Your penalties, potential jail time and fees will be determined by your level of impairment.
+Your level of impairment will determine your penalties, potential jail time, and fees.
 Any BAC over 0.10 percent is considered to be an extreme DUI in Pennsylvania.

-It is also important to understand that your sentence can be subject to enhancements if you have prior offenses or if you refused chemical testing.
+It is also essential to understand that your sentence can be subject to enhancements if you have prior offenses or refused chemical testing.
 Saying no to a breathalyzer or blood test will not help your case.

-If you already refused the breathalyzer, it’s even more important that you contact a Lehigh County, PA DUI lawyer for help.
+If you already refused the breathalyzer, it’s even more critical that you contact a Lehigh County, PA DUI lawyer for help.

 Lehigh County DUI Accidents